soufianeljadi/soufianeljadi/README.md

-# Hi there, I'm Soufiane El Jadi! 👋
+# Hi there, I'm Soufiane EL JADI!

 I'm a passionate web developer based in Fquih Ben Salah.
 I love building responsive and user-friendly web applications that make a positive impact.
 This is my GitHub profile where you can find a collection of my projects and contributions.